 What’s the go with the FREE SSL Certificates?

-If you have a website that doesn’t collect sensitive information about your clients such as home address, credit card details then if you’re hosting company allows, then I would recommend you install a free SSL.
+If you have a website that doesn’t collect sensitive information about your clients such as home address, and credit card details then if you’re hosting company allows, then I would recommend you install a free SSL.
 Downfalls- However not all hosting companies offer this and if you’re not very technical, it can take up a bit of time to install.
 Also, free SSL certificates need to be renewed every 3 months.

 Why should I pay for an SSL Certificate?

-Paid SSL certificates come with a certificate seal as well as warranty to ensure the user against loss of money when purchasing from a website with a paid SSL certificate.
+Paid SSL certificates come with a certificate seal as well as a warranty to ensure the user against loss of money when purchasing from a website with a paid SSL certificate.
 They also provide liability protection then a Free SSL.
-This means that if their is a data breach on your website then, you are insured based on your warranty level.
+This means that if there is a data breach on your website then, you are insured based on your warranty level.
 I offer SSL certificates from $10,000 to $250,000 warranty.

 What’s best for me?